ShimmiChristo/shimmin-blog-starter/content/players/curtis/index.md

 handicap: 23.4
 ---

-Curtis is back for his 4 cup in a row.
-After a low year in 2023, he bounced back in 2024 and he's looking to keep it going in 2025.
+Curtis is back for his 5 cup in a row.
+Curtis is the spirit of the Green Team.
+His points say otherwise but he brings the vibes every match.